Skip to content

 This image is generated using Dall-E

-Now that we have the following data structure from our previous post, we start implementing the business logic to retrieve the three highest combined number of calories and add them together.
+Now that we have the following data structure from our previous post, we started implementing the business logic to retrieve the three highest combined number of calories and add them together.

 [